Warning! Your browser is extremely outdated and not web standards compliant.

 Astigmatism

-A cornea has no astigmatism if the curvature which defines it is the same all the way around like a basketball cut in half does.
-A cornea with astigmatism has two curvatures like a football cut in half.
+A cornea has no astigmatism if the curvature which defines it is the same all the way around, like a basketball cut in half does.
+A cornea with astigmatism has two curvatures, like a football cut in half.
 Each curve has to be corrected optically to achieve one point of focus.
-When LASIK was first introduced in the mid-1990’s lasers and their software programs could not correct astigmatism at all.
+When laser eye treatment was first introduced in the mid-1990’s lasers and their software programs could not correct astigmatism at all.
 With time, progressively greater amounts of astigmatism have become treatable so that large amounts of astigmatism can now be treated very effectively.
-Thanks to ever improving modern technology, you can get LASIK with astigmatism if you are otherwise an excellent candidate with stable vision.
+Thanks to ever improving modern technology, you can get LASIK with astigmatism if you are otherwise an excellent LASIK candidate with stable vision.

 Frequently Asked Questions About LASIK Candidacy